Machine-Learning-Foundations/exercise_10_neural_networks/README.md

 ```

 - In the equation above $\mathbf{W} \in \mathbb{R}$ holds for weight matrices and biases $\epsilon$ denotes the step size and $\delta$ the gradient operation with respect to the following weight.
-Use a loop to repeat weight updates for multiple operations.
+Use the loop to repeat weight updates for multiple operations.
 Try to train for one hundred updates.

 - At last, compute the network output `y_hat` on the final values to see if the network learned the underlying cosine function.
 Use `matplotlib.pyplot.plot` to plot the noisy signal and the network output $\mathbf{o}$.